Solutions for Solving a Bad Company Reputation

 Q: How do you fix a bad business reputation?

-A: The best approach is to get ahead of any issues and conduct proactive reputation management.
+A: The best approach is to avoid any issues and conduct proactive reputation management.
 This includes improving online reviews, creating positive content such as press releases or blogs, and improving SEO to rank your positive content higher in search results.

 About the author